 Frank Evelyn Seely was born on 05th July 1864, the son of Sir Charles Seely.
 Durning his early adult years, he attended Cambridge University (Trinity College) where he obtained his BA.
 He quickly joined the family business at Babbington Colliery.

 On 8th August 1899, he married Leila Elizma Russell and had 3 children (Leila Emily Seely – 24th August 1900, Frank James Wriothesley Seely – 28th August 1901 and William Evelyn Seely – 16th October 1902).
 After the death of Leila, on 2nd October 1907 he married Gertrude Fanny Thornton, who bore him two daughters (Sheila Katherine Seely – 25th September 1908 and Nina Mary A Seely – 23rd November 1911).

 He obtained the rank of Lieutenant-Colonel in the South Nottinghamshire Yeomanry and fought in WW1 in Egypt and Gallipoli.

 He was widely known for all his philanthropic work in Nottinghamshire through Convalescent Homes and the Nottinghamshire Social Services.
 In 1922 he was made High Sherriff of Nottinghamshire (mentioned in the London Gazette 17th March 1922).
 He represented Calverton on the county council before he passed away at the age of 81 on 16th April 1928.

-In 1957 the Colonel Frank Seely School was opened in memory of him.
+In 1957 the Colonel Frank Seely Academy was opened in memory of him.

 Who was William Lee?